 IF: I have two leather jackets that I alternate between in fall.
 One of them is an AllSaints jacket with pads on the shoulders, and then I have a leather black-and-white bomber from Jonathan Simkhai that I love.
-I also have a pair of Marni boots that my mom bought me, with a gold toe.
-Those are my favorite shoes for fall.
+I also have a pair of Marni boots that my mum bought me, with a gold toe.
+Those are my favourite shoes for fall.

 Rebecca Rittenhouse (Blood & Oil)